You probably don't need Oh My Zsh

 Since OMZ is written in shell scripts, every time you open a new terminal tab, it has to interpret all those scripts.
 Most likely, you don't need OMZ at all.

-Here are the timings from the default setup with a few plugins:
+Here are the timings from the default setup with a few plugins (git, zsh-autosuggestions, zsh-autocomplete) that are usually recommended:

 ➜ ~ /usr/bin/time -f "%e seconds" zsh -i -c exit